hyperledger-archives/ursa-rfcs/text/ps-signatures/README.md

     }
     ```
     Refer tests [test_signature_many_committed_messages](https://github.com/hyperledger/ursa/pull/46/files#diff-6cb154fe72e95313cfe9016f86d71e73R151) and [test_signature_known_and_committed_messages](https://github.com/hyperledger/ursa/pull/46/files#diff-6cb154fe72e95313cfe9016f86d71e73R171) for the unblinding an verification of signature.
 - To prove knowledge of the signature, `PoKOfSignature` is used.
-The protocol has 2 phases, in the pre-challenge phase, the signature is transformed to an aggregate signature and a PoK of the underlying multi-message is created using `PoKOfSignature::init`.
-The `revealed_msg_indices` specifies the indices of messages that are revealed to the verifier and hence do not need to be included in the proof of knowledge.
+The protocol has 2 phases, in the pre-challenge phase, the signature is transformed to an aggregate signature and a PoK of the underlying multi-message is created using `PoKOfSignature::init`. `revealed_msg_indices` specifies the indices of messages that are revealed to the verifier and hence do not need to be included in the proof of knowledge.
+`blindings` specifies randomness to be used while proving knowledge of the unrevealed messages in the signature.
+If `blindings` is `None`, a random field element is generated corresponding to each unrevealed message.
+If `blindings` is to be provided, it must be provided for all unrevealed messages.
+This parameter is useful when the knowledge of same message is being proved in another relation as well and it needs to be proved that message is same in both relations, eg. If there are 2 signatures whose knowledge is being proved and it also needs to be proven that a specific message under both signatures is equal, then in both proof of knowledge protocols, the same blinding factor must be used for that message.
+The test `test_PoK_multiple_sigs_with_same_msg` demonstrates that.
+Another use case can be of proving that signature contains a message present in another Pedersen commitment.
     ```rust
     impl PoKOfSignature {
         pub fn init(
             sig: &Signature,
             vk: &Verkey,
             messages: &[FieldElement],
+            blindings: Option<&[FieldElement]>,
             revealed_msg_indices: HashSet<usize>,
         ) -> Result<Self, PSError>
     }